-Definitions: The definitions of "baseline," "experimental study," "logic model," "moderate evidence," "national level," "nonprofit," "performance measure," "performance target," "project component," "quasi-experimental design study," "regional level," "relevant outcome," "strong evidence," and "What Works Clearinghouse Handbooks (WWC Handbooks)" are from 34 CFR 77.1.
-The definitions of "children or students with disabilities," "computer science," and "rural local educational agency" are from the Supplemental Priorities.
-The definitions of "local educational agency" and "State educational agency" are from section 8101 of the ESEA.
+Definitions: The definitions of "baseline," "experimental study," "logic model," "strong evidence," "national level," "nonprofit," "performance measure," "performance target," "project component," "regional level," "relevant outcome," and "What Works Clearinghouse Handbooks (WWC Handbook)" are from 34 CFR 77.1.
+The definitions of "local educational agency," and "State educational agency" are from section 8101 of the ESEA.